Sivarapalli

-Sivarapalli is an Indian Telugu-language comedy drama television series, which is an official remake of the Hindi-language series Panchayat.
-The series writer by Shanmukha Prashanth and directed by Bhaskhar Maurya for Amazon Prime Video.
+Sivarapalli is an Indian Telugu-language comedy drama television series and an official remake of the Hindi-language series Panchayat.
+The series is written by Shanmukha Prashanth and directed by Bhaskhar Maurya for Amazon Prime Video.
 It featured Rag Mayur, Muralidhar Goud, Rupa Lakshmi, Uday Gurrala, Sunny Palle in primary roles.

 Produced by Arunabh Kumar under the banner of TVF, the show revolves around Shyam, a young engineering graduate from Hyderabad who reluctantly accepts a job as the Panchayat Secretary in the remote village of Sivarapalli, Telangana.
 It premiered on 24 January 2025 on Amazon Prime Video and consists of eight episodes.